“Labor Omnia Vincit” McKay Law

 Identify the Instacart Status

 Document any Instacart-related visible details.
-Instacart visibility includes:
+Instacart shoppers may not have branded vehicles:

 • App open on the shopper’s phone